mikamai/rails-2fact-auth-example/README.md

 ### Improvements

-There's no space left here for other words, but you can change the 'show' action to always render a template where a user can:
+If you prefer, you can change the 'show' action to always render a template where a user can:

 - activate __or reconfigure__ the two factor
 - disable the two factor if it's enabled